karan10072002/skipping_tracker/README.md

 This project is to count the nunmber of skip jumps done by the person using OpenCV python.

 You need python installed on your system packages and dependencies requrired:

-numpy
+numpy,
 opencv-python

-Thie algorithm
+The algorithm
 1. Detects the colour of the shirt.
 2. Create mask and necessary abbrasive corrections.
 3. Find highest y-coordinate (i.e. HY) of postive mask in the initial frame.